ernest-rudnicki/preact-neutralino-typescript-starter/README.md

 // run application in the development mode (after the preact project builds, you need to refresh the neutralino app) npm run dev

-// if the application does not refresh (happened for me on Mac with M1) run app parts separataly npm run dev:front
+// if the application does not refresh (happened for me on Mac with M1) run app parts separately npm run dev:front

 // in another terminal